MemeZYT/MemeZYT/README.md

 ## About me
-Hey, I'm Sundei also known as MemeZ.
+Hey, I'm sundei also known as MemeZ.

-I'm a 15 year old student from Estonia who develops in various Programming Languages.
+I'm a 15 year old student from Estonia/Lithuania who develops in various Programming Languages.

 ## Languages, IDEs and Tools